xuzmocode4-325/xuzmocode4-325/README.md

 - 👋 Hi, I’m @xuzmocode4-325
 - 👀 I’m interested in art, design and philosophy.
-- 🌱 I’m currently learning JavaScript for MERN stack.
+- 🌱 I’m currently learning HTML, CSS and JavaScript.
 - 💞️ I’m looking to collaborate on web-based social gaming applications.
 - 📫 How to reach me... my Twitter handle is @xuzmonomi.